hunterjsb/LoLPlayerScraper/README.md

 Introduction
 ----------

-We are a team of Python coders dedicated to bringing you an open-source LoL data API.
+We are a team of elite devs dedicated to bringing you an open-source LoL data API.

 Endpoints
 ----------